Umbrella Branding Strategy: Expand Your Brand With Guarantee of Success

 Here, design, industry knowledge, but also technical know-how are crucial.
 Depending on the size of the company, it may make sense to engage specialists.
 If the family brand is to become a nationally known name, it may be worthwhile to call on professional help.

-Even if additional products are to be added to the individual brand, such goals can best be realized with a team of professionals.
+Even if additional products are to be added to the individual brand, such goals can best be realised with a team of professionals.
 After all, the right branding is the key to long-term success as a company with a broad product portfolio.